Settler Swahili: Lexicon

 Settla's lexicon is considered to be on a continuum between the two official languages of Kenya: standard Swahili and English.
 The lexicon is also heavily influenced by geographical, social, and emotional factors.
 Although geography factors into the lexicon, it is unknown if Settla has different geographical dialects.

 It is not uncommon for parts of Settla speech to be in a bantuized version of English, and in fact sometimes whole sentences can come out in English.
 Due to the rise of English education in Kenya, it is possible for communication to feature more and more English words and phrases.

-Usage in popular culture

-Settla can be seen spoken in Ernest Hemingway's nonfiction work Green Hills of Africa.